DHTMLX/gantt-docs/data/api/gantt_getprevsibling.md

 @params:
-- id	string, number	the task id
+- id	string | number	the task id

 @returns:
 - prevSibling	 string, number		the id of the previous sibling